-4.4 Risk Management Framework/Control Environment: This includes an analysis of the financial institution's appetite for risk and the systems in place to manage these risks.
+4.4 Risk Management Framework / (Control Environment): This includes an analysis of the Financial Institution's appetite for risks and the systems in place to manage these risks.
 PACRA examines the independence and effectiveness of the risk management function, the procedures and limits that have been implemented, limits setting authority and the degree to which these procedures are adhered to.
-PACRA endeavors to assess senior management's understanding of and involvement in risk management process and examine the reporting lines in place.
-In recent years, there has been a noticeable upgradation in the risk management systems of financial institutions, in the face of increasing guidance and supervision from the SBP.
+PACRA endeavors to assess senior management's understanding of and involvement in risk management issues and examine the reporting lines in place.
+In recent years, there has been a noticeable upgradation in the risk management systems of the financial institutions, in the face of increasing guidance and supervision from the SBP.
 In case of a bank, SBP efforts to implement Basel III further improves it.

 Credit Risk: A key attribute of a well-run institution is that it establishes clear parameters around risk appetite and expected returns (profit) for risks being taken.
 Asset quality indicators are a primary tool to assess the level of risk being taken.
-The soundness of these indicators is viewed in the context of returns achieved and the adequacy of risk management to determine how the risk return equation may evolve in different phases of the financial institution's business cycle.
-Indications of poor asset quality or credit risk management will typically lead to lower ratings whereas strong asset quality and credit risk management are positively factored into a rating decision.
+The level and volatility of asset quality indicators will be viewed in the context of returns achieved and the adequacy of risk management to determine how the risk return equation may evolve in different phases of the business cycle.
+Indications of poor asset quality or credit risk management will typically lead to lower ratings, whereas strong asset quality and credit quality are positively factored into a rating decision.

-Market Risk: PACRA's analysis of market risk incorporates structural risks (such as interest-rate risk management) and/or trading risks where present.
+Market Risk: PACRA's analysis of market risk incorporates structural risks (such as interest-rate risk management) and/or trading risks when present.
 The vast majority of FIs are subject to structural interest-rate risks due to the shorter nature of their liabilities (including deposits for banks) compared with the duration of their assets.
-Many financial institutions are also exposed to structural foreign exchange risk.
-PACRA reviews the asset and liability management strategy of the institution.
+Many FIs are also exposed to structural foreign exchange risk.
+PACRA reviews the asset and liability management strategy to assess the risk appetite of the institution.
 Board and management policy limits are typically expressed as earnings at risk limits.
 These are usually evaluated along with reports from management systems.
-Market risk on its own may not be a rating driver.
-However, poor market risk management or aggressive market risk-taking without mitigants would likely pressurize an institution's ratings.
+Market risk on its own may not be a rating driver; however, poor market risk management or aggressive market risk-taking without mitigants would likely pressure an institution's ratings.

-Operational Risk: In the context of Basel II and Basel III, operational risk is defined as "the risk of loss resulting from inadequate or failed internal processes, people and systems or external events".
-Our analysis of operational risk focuses on a number of issues, including (a) financial institution's definition of such risk, (b) the quality of its organizational structure, (c) operational risk culture, (d) approach to the identification and assessment of key risks (e) data collection efforts, and (f) overall approach to operational risk quantification and management.
-Extent of technological integration is considered crucial in mitigation of operational risks such as fraud, cyber risk, loss of data and technological disruptions in critical processes.
-High degree of automation in day-to-day operations is considered favorable to operational risk management.
+Operational Risk: Operational risk has historically been defined as all other risks other than market, credit and liquidity risk.
+In the context of Basel II and Basel III, definition of operational risk is: "the risk of loss resulting from inadequate or failed internal processes, people and systems or external events".

+Our analysis of operational risk focuses on a number of issues, including (a) Financial Institution's definition of such risk (b) the quality of its organizational structure (c) operational risk culture (c) the development of its approach to the identification and assessment of key risks (d) data collection efforts; and (e) overall approach to operational risk quantification and management.

-Reputational and Other Risks: Reputational risk may emanate from operational problems or failure in any risk management systems.
-It could be critical for banks as deposits may be withdrawn in case of strain on reputation.
+Reputation and Other Risks: Reputation risk may emanate from operational problems or failure in any risk management systems.
+It could be critical for banks as deposits may be withdrawn in case of any decline in reputation.
 It may be difficult to evaluate but could adversely affect an institution's rating in cases where it is significant.
-In addition to reputation risk, any regulatory non-compliance may lead to potential legal ramifications as well.
+In addition to reputation risk, any regulatory non-compliance may lead to legal risk with potential ramifications as well.